xR3b0rn/dbcppp/README.md

 # dbcppp (DBC C++ parser)
 A C++ DBC file parser based on `boost.spirit`.
-This library is designed for decdoing performance.
+This library is designed for decoding performance.
 # Features
 * very fast decoding
 * verbose parser output in error case